Superstorm Sandy pummeled the 2,135 miles of MTA subway and rail tracks in the New York region on Oct. 29, 2012.

 One of the biggest challenges is sealing off street-level openings of subway stations—including stairwells, vent base hatches, elevators, escalators and manholes—because stations lack uniformity.

-“There’s no one-size-fits-all approach to these egress points,” Ortiz said.
+“There’s no one-size-fits-all approach to these ingress points,” Ortiz said.
 “That’s just the nature of how the subway was built at the time.
 Everything needs to be sized and fitted.
 That obviously presents a challenge but there’s no way around it.
 We have to do it.”

 Washburn gave credit to the work the MTA has done so far.